mikeball/foundation/README.md

 # Foundation/PG

-A toolkit for talking to Postgres.
-Status - a work in progress, but usable.
+A complete toolkit for talking to Postgres.
+A work in progress, but usable.

+- Simple to run query sets and transaction sets.
+- SQL templating similar to yesql
+- Automatic conversion of datetime datatypes
+- Integer and text array support
+- JSON support (partial/pending)
+- Multiple result set support
 - Automatic conversion from dash to underscore and back
- - Casing is ignored, rather than automatically converted to lower case.
+- Keyword case unchanged, rather than automatically converted to lower case.
- - automatic conversion from/to java.time.Instant
- - Integer and text arrays supported.
- - Supports reading multiple result sets
- - Connection Pooling built in (HikariCP)
+- Connection pooling with the excellent [HikariCP](http://brettwooldridge.github.io/HikariCP/)
- - Support for JSON (partial/pending)